 When it comes to creativity, knowledge is what it all comes down to.
 If you are a creative professional, and your job constantly involves creative expression on demand.
 It can be exhausting and frustrating at times.
-Being a creative not only involves technical and concept-based knowledge, but also requires “extracurricular” activities.
+Being creative not only involves technical and concept-based knowledge but also requires “extracurricular” activities.
 These enhance and enrich your creative output.
 Even in mainstream creative work such as music videos, recreation can find its way into your creative process if you let the music guide your imagination.
-As stressful as the work may be, it is important not to burn out your capacity; take few breaks and work in short, creative bursts.
+As stressful as the work may be, it is important not to burn out your capacity; take a few breaks and work in short, creative bursts.

 Widening Your Creative Range